DataSF/datasf.github.io/blog/_posts/2017-01-04-something-special-happened-on-the-way-to-adopting-drains.md

 ## Technology in support of collaboration

+&lt;picture here of Code for San Francisco volunteers at work&gt;

 I believe technology is best applied in support of a need.
 The need served by Adopt A Drain in San Francisco is to *engage the community in the care and awareness of the City’s drains to help limit localized flooding*.

 Lucky for us, we had a starting place; an early [Code For America project](http://archive.codeforamerica.org/products/adopt-a-hydrant/) in Boston called [Adopt a Hydrant](http://www.adoptahydrant.org/).
 The code for the project, being [open source](https://opensource.org/osd-annotated), was available to copy and modify.
 In fact, other communities had already set up their own versions like [Adopt a Siren in Honolulu](http://sirens.honolulu.gov/) and [Adopt a Drain in Oakland](http://adoptadrainoakland.com/).